Tech-Realm/AI-Kernel/thread_tests/readme.md

 ## Files

 - **individual_thread_test.c**: The source code containing the individual thread test logic.
-- **compile_and_run.sh**: A Bash script to compile the C file and run the individual thread test, saving the output to a log file.
+- **run_thread_tests.sh**: A Bash script to compile the C file and run the individual thread test, saving the output to a log file.

 ## Compilation & Execution